posit-dev/shiny-assistant/app_prompt_python.md

 - Don't mix Shiny Core and Shiny Express syntax.
 Just use one.
 Use Core by default, and if the user asks for Express, then use Express.

-- If using Shiny Express, use `from shiny.express import ui, ...`, where the `...` represents other necessary components.

 - Do not use `ui.panel_sidebar()` because it no longer exists.
 Instead ,use `ui.sidebar()`.

 - Do not use `panel_main()` because it no longer exists.
 Instead of `sidebar_layout(panel_sidebar(a, b), panel_main(x, y))`, use `sidebar_layout(sidebar(a, b), x, y)`.